ilarsf/aarc_lts/for-coaches/session-plans/session-4.md

 search_exclude: true
 ---

-# Session 4: Navigation and Working Up River
+# Session 4: Navigation, Integration & Assessment

 <div class="info-box tip">
   <h4>Session Overview</h4>
-  <p>This final session focuses on integrating all previously learned skills and developing confidence in river navigation, including bridge passage.
-Participants will be assessed on their progress and provided with information about continuing their rowing journey.</p>
+  <p>This final session focuses on consolidating all previously learned skills, practicing independent navigation including river traffic patterns and bridge passage, and building confidence for continued rowing.
+The session culminates in a skills assessment to provide feedback and guide participants on their next steps in rowing.</p>
   <div class="text-center mt-3">
     <a href="{{ site.baseurl }}/for-coaches/session-plans/overview.html" class="cta-button"><i class="fas fa-arrow-left"></i> Back to All Sessions</a>
   </div>
 </div>

 ## Session Goals
-- Integrate all previously learned skills, including effective ratio and rhythm.
+- Review and refine all previously learned rowing techniques and boat handling skills.
+- Practice continuous rowing with a strong focus on effective navigation and steering in varied conditions.
-- Develop confidence in river navigation, including bridge passage and docking.
+- Understand and safely navigate river traffic patterns, including executing bridge passage where appropriate.
-- Practice backing and turning maneuvers effectively.
-- Achieve independent sculling capability and introduce different boat types.
-- Complete rower assessment, discuss next steps, and introduce video review opportunities.
+- Build participant confidence in independent boat handling and decision-making on the water.
+- Conduct a skills assessment to identify strengths, areas for improvement, and readiness for next steps.
+- Provide clear guidance on future rowing opportunities (e.g., novice programs, open sculling).

 ## Required Equipment
 - Single sculls